Ansar Dine: April 2012

 On 3 April, the BBC reported that the group had started implementing Sharia law in Timbuktu.
 That day, Ag Ghaly gave a radio interview in Timbuktu announcing that Sharia would be enforced in the city, including the veiling of women, the stoning of adulterers, and the punitive mutilation of thieves.
 According to Timbuktu's mayor, the announcement caused nearly all of Timbuktu's Christian population to flee the city.
 On 6 April, the MNLA issued a declaration of independence.
 However, the military wing of Ansar Dine rejected it hours after it was issued.

 May 2012

-Ansar Dine was reportedly responsible for the burning of the tomb of the Sufi saint Sidi Mahmoud Ben Amar, a World Heritage Site, on 4 May in Timbuktu.
+According to CNN, Ansar Dine was responsible for the burning of the tomb of the Sufi saint Sidi Mahmoud Ben Amar, a World Heritage Site, on 4 May in Timbuktu.
 The group also blocked a humanitarian convoy bringing medical and food aid from reaching Timbuktu on 15 May, objecting to the presence of women in the welcoming committee set up by city residents; after negotiations, the convoy was released on the following day.
 In Gao, the group reportedly banned video games, Malian and Western music, bars, and football.

 On 26 May, the MNLA and Ansar Dine announced a pact in which they would merge to form an Islamist state called the "Islamic Republic of Azawad".